Stephanie Booth: Death

 On the evening of 18 September 2016, Booth was killed in a tractor accident at her smallholding farm on the outskirts of Corwen, Denbighshire.
-She was aged 70, and survived by her husband, David.
+She was aged 70 and survived by her husband, David, along with his childrenLisa and Dawn and her grandchildren: Andrew, Mathew, Grace, Rachel and Joseph.

 Autobiographies

-Short autobiography The official autobiography of sex-change Stephanie Anne Lloyd was published in 1990 by TMC Publishing Ltd.
+Booth's first short autobiography, The official autobiography of Sex-Change Stephanie Anne Lloyd, was published in 1990 by TMC Publishing Ltd.

-Autobiography Stephanie: A Girl in a Million, co-written with Sandra Sedgbeer, was published in 1991 by Ebury Press.
-Dutch translation was published in 1993, Czech translation in 1994.
+Her second autobiography, Stephanie: A Girl in a Million, co-written with Sandra Sedgbeer, was published in 1991 by Ebury Press.
+The Dutch translation was released in 1993, and the Czech translation followed in 1994.

-Online version of the autobiography is available at the web of Transformation company.
-It includes chapter written in 2014, briefly covering events after publishing the book, including the imprisonment due to false charge and the failure of hotel business.